Languages of Israel: English

 Although English does not enjoy the same status as Hebrew and Arabic do, English proficiency is a core requirement in the public education system and road signs are generally written in English after Hebrew and Arabic.
 English is taught in public schools from the third grade to high school, and passing an English oral and written test is a prerequisite for receiving a Bagrut (matriculation certificate).
 Most universities also regard a high level of English as a prerequisite for admission.
 Exposure to American culture has been massive in Israel in recent decades, and foreign language television shows are generally presented in the original language with Hebrew subtitles rather than dubbed, which means that there is a high level of exposure to English in the media.

-Most Israelis can converse in and read English on at least a basic level, and secular Israelis who are of a high social and economic status usually possess greater capabilities in English than those who are of a lower social and economic status (this is mostly due to differing levels of state-sponsored education, as well as variation in cultural exposure to the language).
-Israelis born from the 1980s onward generally have better English language skills than their parents and grandparents due to growing up with a higher level of exposure to the language in the media.
-"Proper" usage of the English language is considered a mark of good education among Israelis.
-In the past, several politicians, including David Levy and Amir Peretz, were mocked openly in the media and in public for their poor English skills.

 Due to immigration from English-speaking countries, a small but significant minority of Israeli Jews are native English speakers.
 One survey found that about 2% of Israelis spoke English as their native language.